 If anything can be readily derived from an examination of these many hacking incidents, it is the uncertainty of organizations’ future in cyberspace.
 As cyber security has evolved, so too have the techniques used by the most skilled hackers.

-What will ensure the most likely mitigation of cyberattacks and their damage down the road?
+What will ensure the most likely mitigation of cyber attacks and their damage down the road?
 The development of even more sophisticated encryption methods, thicker firewalls (figuratively speaking) and more thorough anti-virus programs is quite important.
-But these tools wouldn’t be much help without expert cyber security professionals to operate them and proliferate their usage throughout organizations.
+Maryville’s online cyber security program is designed to give students all the tools they need to be successful in the real world.